preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-create-team-2.png

-The first set of options is the same as for Publishing Templatse, see above.
+The first set of options is the same as for Publishing Templates, see above.

 3. Click "Next".

-Use the following optinons here:
+Use the following options here:

 .. image:: provisioning-templates-create-team-3.png

 + **Type**: Select template to base the new template on.
-If in doubt, select "Team", it's the most commonly used.
 + **Language**: Select Language to be used for system texts in the site.
 + **User can select language**: Select this option to enable Language selection by the user creating the site.
 + **Time Zone**: Select the correct Time Zone here.